jpkli/p4/docs/docs.md

-P4 provides a flexible and easy-to-use programming interface for specifying data-parallel operations in a *pipeline* that runs efficiently on the GPU.
+P4 provides declarative grammar for specifying data-parallel operations in a *pipeline* that runs efficiently on the GPU.

 #### JSON Syntax
 ```json